How I Learned To Love The Wheelgun

 Speaking of training, one of the overlooked features of the revolver is that it operates without ammunition.
 This means that dry firing is actually useful!
 Instead of interrupting your train of thought to rack a slide and reset a hammer, you can concentrate on performing a complete trigger sequence.
 Because the brain is able to perceive a complete cycle of events, a short dry-fire session is all that’s needed to implant proper trigger control technique in the mind.

-Many people will tell you that a revolver is hard to carry concealed.
+Many people will tell you that a self defense revolver is hard to carry concealed.
 The cylinder, they say, is darn near impossible to hide.
 I’ve found that it’s just the opposite: the revolver is actually easier to conceal, despite the cylinder!

 With an auto, the part that sticks out is the squared-off butt of the frame.
 No matter how thin the gun is, you still have that bottom corner poking through your cover garment.
 It’s hard to hide because it’s not organic; we don’t normally see right angles protruding from beneath clothing.